np25071984/nested_set/README.md

 # nested_set
-Tiny class which provides basic functions for manipulation with "Nested Set" database tree.
+Tiny class which provides basic functions for manipulating with "Nested Set" database tree.

 ## Preparing
 Create the database table